Susan Williams-Ellis: Career

-Even in her eighties, Williams-Ellis' desire to continue to design the best tableware and ceramics led her to keep closely involved with the latest generation of Portmeirion designs, introducing Portmeirion to new audiences all over the world.
-Until 2006, she was still travelling the world, finding inspiration from ancient civilisations and underwater worlds for her art work.
+In her eighties, Williams-Ellis' desire to continue to design the best tableware and ceramics led her to stay closely involved with the latest generation of Portmeirion designs, introducing Portmeirion to new audiences all over the world.
+Until 2006, she was travelling the world, finding inspiration from ancient civilisations and underwater worlds for her art work.

 Susan created a large number of paintings and pastel drawings of tropical fish during her lifetime.
 An avid scuba-diver, she devised a technique of sketching fish and corals from life under the water by using tracing paper and marking crayons.
 She would paint the final works when back in her studio.
 They are in the coffee-table art book Magic Gardens and can be seen in Susan's granddaughter, Rose Fulbright-Vickers', print design for the Tropical collection.

 In 2005, she received an honorary fellowship from the Rector of London's University of Arts, Sir Michael Bichard, and University Registrar, Susan Asser.
 Susan Williams-Ellis said:

 I was very flattered when I found out that I was to receive an honorary fellowship from University of Arts, London, and even more so when the Rector agreed to come all the way to see me at Portmeirion in North Wales to re-create the ceremony that will be held in my absence in London later this month.
 I decided to pursue pottery, rather than painting, mainly because I wanted to create affordable and beautiful things.
 I wanted people to buy my work purely because they liked it, and that it had a function, rather than buying things just as an investment, so its ironic I suppose that my work from the 60s is now considered so "collectable" I am frightfully lucky.
 When I went to Chelsea before the War, I studied under the sculptor Henry Moore and the painter Graham Sutherland.
 Twice a week I would be in a class with these icons of modern British art – what a wonderful chance to have, and now I am being given an honorary fellowship from University of Arts, London of which Chelsea forms part, its all come rather full circle hasn’t it?
 Being in Stoke has also been a wonderful part of my life.
 The people of Stoke are really the nicest people one could ever meet, and their hard work has established Portmeirion and enabled us to sell our pots around the world.
 I have been very fortunate.